 Treatment may include one or more of the following:

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and via an IV.
+It may be given in many forms including pill, injection, and or through an IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
 Chemotherapy drugs for IBC may include:

 The only surgery recommended for IBC is a modified radical mastectomy.
 This involves removal of the whole breast, lymph nodes under the arm, and the lining over the chest muscles under the breast.